nickfargo/state/src/root-state.coffee.md

         @owner = owner or = {}
         unless expression instanceof StateExpression
           expression = new StateExpression expression
-        if options?
-        then if typeof options is 'string' then options = initialState: options else options = DEFAULT_OPTIONS
+        options = initialState: options if typeof options is 'string'

 Assign to `owner` an **accessor** to its state implementation.

-        @accessorName = accessorName = options.name or 'state'
+        @accessorName = accessorName = options?.name or 'state'
         owner[ accessorName ] = createAccessor owner, accessorName, this

 A root state’s `name` is by definition the empty-string.